bsolomon1124/misc/git.md

 * master
 ```

 Branches are used to develop features isolated from each other.
 Branches provide a way for you to keep separate streams of development apart.
 Create and use other branches for development, and merge them back to the master branch upon completion.
 A branch represents a "sub-context" within a project.

-In real-world projects, work always happens in multiple of these contexts in parallel:
+In real-world projects, work always happens in multiple of these contexts in parallel.

-- While you're preparing 2 new variations of your website's design (context 1 & 2)...
-- you're also trying to fix an annoying bug (context 3).
-- On the side, you also update some content on your FAQ pages (context 4).

-All the changes you make at any time will only apply to the _currently active_ branch; all other branches are left untouched.
-This gives you the freedom to both work on different things in parallel.
+**All the changes you make at any time will only apply to the _currently active_ branch; all other branches are left untouched.**  This gives you the freedom to both work on different things in parallel.

 Branches are not "optional" in Git.
 You are always working on a certain branch (the **currently active**, or "checked out", or "HEAD" branch).